Welcome from the Director and Co-Directors

-In addition to Gretchen, Gayun and Liz, our faculty include medical director Joan Stoler, as well as David Rintell, Judy Jackson, Janet Rosenfield, Kate Kramer, Barbara Lerner, Alice Noble, Joe Cunningham and Rachel Woodruff.
+Rachel Woodruff.
 We are also very fortunate to have Missy Goldberg as our Program Administrator – she has been a part of the program since 1995 and if you decide to apply to Brandeis’ Genetic Counseling Program, you will see what a valuable resource she is.
-Finally, I would be remiss not to mention the many talented genetic counselors who give generously of their time to supervise Brandeis students in their clinical internships and help guide their master's thesis research and introduce them to the expanding roles held by non-clinical genetic counselors.
+Finally, I would be remiss not to mention the many talented genetic counselors who give generously of their time to supervise Brandeis students in their clinical internships, help guide their master's thesis research and introduce them to the expanding roles held by non-clinical genetic counselors.

-We welcome the changes that occur from year to year in both the science behind genetic counseling (e.g. the advances in human genetics and genomics and the development of new technologies like next gen sequencing and CRISPR/cas 9) and preparing our students for an expanding set of career opportunities in research and industry.
+We also welcome the changes that occur from year to year in both the science behind genetic counseling (e.g. the advances in human genetics and genomics and the development of new technologies like next gen sequencing and CRISPR/cas 9) and preparing our students for an expanding set of career opportunities in research and industry.
 However, our core priorities remain unchanged: providing students with a first class education in both the classroom and the clinic; empowering students with the clinical and research skills that will allow them to grow and adapt along with the demands of the profession; and increasing students' exposure, comfort level and sensitivity to children and adults with disabilities.

 We encourage you to look through our website, learn about our curriculum, read about our faculty and gain insight into our alums' interests and accomplishments by leafing through the list of their thesis research.

-Our students are a diverse group and we strongly encourage applicants from all walks of life to apply: those who might be making a career change; those who want to re-enter the work force in a new field; those who have always wanted to be a genetic counselor; or simply those who have just discovered the field and feel it's the right match and career for them.
+Our students represent a diverse group and we strongly encourage applicants from all walks of life: those who might be making a career change; those who want to re-enter the work force in a new field; those who have always wanted to be a genetic counselor; or simply those who have just discovered the field and feel it's the right career for them.
 We hope to hear from you and welcome any questions you might have.

 Gayun Chan-Smutko, MS, CGC, Assistant Director